Factorization in Finitely-Presented Monoids: Introduction

 \section{Introduction}

 For a long time Factorization Theory was mainly focused on commutative integral domains and commutative cancellative monoids, and the relevant building blocks were \emph{atoms} (i.e., non-units that cannot be expressed as products of non-units).
 In the last decade the scope has spread rapidly to new algebraic fields, and now includes commutative rings with zero-divisors, as well as non-commutative rings and monoids (with or without idempotents).
-This necessitated new building blocks, beyond atoms (see \cite{S, Ge-Zh20a, Co-Go25a, Co25a, Ge-Lo-Ki26} for recent surveys).
+This necessitated new building blocks, beyond atoms (see~\cite{S, Ge-Zh20a, Co-Go25a, Co25a, Ge-Lo-Ki26} for recent surveys; further specific references are given below).

 Transfer homomorphisms are a key tool in Factorization Theory.
 They preserve systems of factorization length sets, and they can provide a bridge between objects having quite different algebraic properties.
 Deep work has revealed that there are transfer homomorphisms from various classes of non-commutative prime rings to commutative monoids \cite{Sm13a, BS, Sm19a}, from non-integrally closed domains to integrally closed domains \cite{Ra25b}, and more \cite{Ba-Po25a}.
 Nevertheless, such statements are far from being true in general.
 There are no length-preserving homomorphisms from Weyl algebras to commutative monoids \cite[Lemma 8.1]{BBNS}, or from general power monoids to cancellative monoids \cite[Proposition 4.12]{Fa-Tr18a}.
 There are finitely-generated right-cancellative monoids, presented by just one relation, whose systems of length sets are distinct from the system of length sets of any commutative finitely-generated cancellative monoid \cite[Corollary 4.4]{GS}.
 Every finitely-generated cancellative monoid, that is commutative, has \emph{bounded factorization} (i.e., all length sets are finite) and satisfies the \emph{Structure Theorem for Length Sets}.
 Non-commutative finitely-presented cancellative monoids need not even have bounded factorization \cite[Section 7]{BBNS}.
 It is well-known and easy to see that commutative noetherian domains have bounded factorization, but it is an open problem whether this remains true for non-commutative noetherian prime rings.
 These results demonstrate, not surprisingly, that arithmetic investigations of non-commutative monoids and rings need new approaches and techniques, beyond what was used in the commutative setting.
 Furthermore, the loss of commutativity, in classes such as finitely-generated cancellative monoids or noetherian rings, may change arithmetic properties substantially.